Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 adf::connect<> net010(platform.src[0], g.in[0]);
 ```

 The main program is the driver of the graph.
-It is used to load, execute and terminate the graph.
+It is used to load, execute, and terminate the graph.
 This is done by using the Run Time Graph control API calls, which in this design are:

 ```int main(int argc, char ** argv)
    {